Are Deep Learning Based Hybrid PDE Solvers Reliable? Why Training Paradigms and Update Strategies Matter: NUMERICAL EXPERIMENTS

 Note that for indefinite Helmholtz problems, residual norms may underweight near-resonant components; the observed improved performance is empirical and problem-dependent.
 Moreover, the preferred training objective is highly architecture-dependent: FNS exhibits a distinct preference for error-based loss functions when trained in a static framework.

 Figure~\ref{fig:loss_fns_diffusion} reports the convergence behavior of FNS under a static training framework with error-based and residual-based objectives.

-In contrast to HINTS, for FNS under the static training framework, we observe that some residual-based objectives (e.g., the residual $\ell_1/\ell_2$ losses) perform substantially worse and even diverge.
-A plausible explanation is that FNS was originally designed to be trained on a dynamic training framework, but the single-step static training objective forces the model to minimize the residual in a one-shot manner, inducing short-sighted and greedy optimization behavior.
+In contrast to HINTS, for FNS under the static training framework, we observe that residual-based objectives perform substantially worse and even diverge.
+A plausible explanation is that FNS was originally designed to be trained under a dynamic training framework, whereas the single-step static training objective forces the model to minimize the residual in a one-shot manner, inducing short-sighted and greedy optimization behavior.

 Since FNS operates in the spectral domain to mitigate spectral bias~\cite{cui2025hybrid}, residual-based losses may overweight certain spectral components and encourage aggressive corrections, which may lead to instability when repeatedly applied.
-In contrast, the residual $H^1$ loss is empirically more stable in this setting, as the gradient term penalizes oscillatory components and may prevent uncontrolled updates.